CircleCI-Labs/packer-linux-image-builder/README.md

 **Phase 1: Pre-Restart Tests**
 - Tests run immediately after software installation
 - Validates basic dependencies are installed correctly
+- Catches configuration issues early

 **Phase 2: Post-Restart Tests (Production State)**
-- System restarts to enable Docker and apply all changes
+- System restarts to enable Docker and apply all system changes
 - Both tests re-run to validate the production state
 - Verifies Docker, TLS 1.2, and all services work after restart
 - Ensures the AMI matches the environment your user-data script will run in